-Childbirth

-(NCCEP Procedure USP-1)
+Childbirth (NCCEP Procedure USP-1)

 - 1. Gently control the progress of the head - 2.
 Support the head with one hand as it is delivered - 3.
 Clear the infant's airway by suctioning with bulb syringe - 4.
-Check to ensure that the umbilical cord is not wrapped around the head / neck (nuchal) - A. Gently slip the cord over the head - B. Either deliver through it and unwrap after delivery or reduce the cord before the shoulders deliver - 5.
+Check to ensure that the umbilical cord is not wrapped around the head / neck (nuchal) - A. Gently slip the cord over the head - i.
+If unable to easily slip over the head, it may be possible to slip it back over the shoulders and deliver the body through the loop - B. If necessary unable to slip cord over the head; double-clamp and cut the cord between clamps (must ensure cord is not potentially cord of a twin gestation) - 5.
 Help direct the anterior shoulder under the symphysis pubis with downward pressure on the side of the neonate's head - 6.
 Apply gentle upward pressure to deliver the posterior shoulder - 7.
 Support the infant through the remainder of the delivery - 8.
 Clamp the cord approximately two (2) inches from the infant's abdomen and cut - 9.
 Stimulate the infant and clear the airway - 10.
 Dry and wrap the infant for warmth - 11.
-Assess infants APGAR score at one and five minutes: - 12.
-Deliver the placenta - A. Never pull on the umbilical cord to deliver the placenta - 13.
-Massage the fundus of the uterus - 14.
-Monitor for post-partum hemorrhage - 15.
-Notify MCO, Obstetric team, and Neonatal team of emergent delivery - 16.
-For prolapsed cord - A. Encourage mother to refrain from pushing - B. Place in Trendelenburg position - C. Insert fingers into vagina to relieve pressure on cord - D. Keep cord moist with saline soaked gauze - 17.
-For breech presentation - A. Encourage mother to refrain from pushing - B. Place in Trendelenburg position - C. Support presenting part(s); do NOT pull - 18.
+Assess infants APGAR score at one and five minutes: - A. Deliver the placenta (never pull on the umbilical cord to deliver the placenta) - 12.
+Massage the fundus of the uterus - 13.
+Monitor for post-partum hemorrhage - 14.
+Notify MCO, Obstetric team, and Neonatal team of emergent delivery - 15.
+For prolapsed cord - A. Encourage mother to refrain from pushing - B. Place in Trendelenburg position - C. Insert fingers into vagina to relieve pressure on cord - D. Keep cord moist with saline soaked gauze - 16.
+For breech presentation - A. Encourage mother to refrain from pushing - B. Place in Trendelenburg position - C. Support presenting part(s); do NOT pull - 17.
 For Shoulder Dystocia - A. Hyperflex the mother's hips and thighs towards her chest and apply anterior to posterior pressure with lateral to medial pressure supra-pubic in attempt to rotate the baby's shoulders off the pelvic rim